ua-datalab/QNLP/Project-Plan.md

  	- why not start with Glove. since its english- fasttext is not really having any semantic richness.
 So its important to keep it at word level. since QNLP is a model which relies so much on semantic/word level stuff- so maybe using fasttext (and even gpt) is a bad idea with QNLP
   	- nevertheless all these experiments should be done one way or other
   	- maybe fasttext is useful for spanish, uspantek
+   		- also another brilliant idea is: maybe for new languages- it makes sense to use Byte pair based encodings.

 ## Nov 12th- Mithun's logs
 - We finally have one end to end system working for OOV. for FOODIT  using bobCatParser,SpiderAnsatz,PytorchModel,PytorchTrainer.
 Not that the accuracy on val was only 45%, but since we are still in sanity check land, am not going to tune/investigate that FOR NOW